leonlinsx/minimal-mistakes/_posts/2020-09-30-invest-in-others.md

 [Chef with cancer?
 Nah, let's wait till he wins Michelin Stars before we see him](https://www.uchicagomedicine.org/forefront/cancer-articles/chef-triumphs-over-tongue-cancer-and-in-the-culinary-world "Alinea")

 We know that it's implausible, but we have some bizarre hope we'll just run into [Neil Gaiman](https://en.wikipedia.org/wiki/The_Sandman_(Vertigo) "Neil") on the street and instantly become best buds after talking about how big a fan we are.
 We can't help but to dream.
-Our implausible dreams.
+Dream and desire.

 The alternative approach then, is to get to know famous people **before they've become famous.**